Quickstart: pdb2reaction all (Endpoint mode)

 • The same atoms in the same order across all input PDB files

-About the example filenames: 1.R.pdb and 3.P.pdb mirror the numbered reactant/product files shipped in the GPP C6-methyltransferase BezA example directory (examples/1.R.pdb = reactant state, 3.P.pdb = product state, with intermediate 2.*.pdb files available for multi-step runs).
+About the example filenames: 1.R.pdb and 3.P.pdb mirror the numbered reactant/product files shipped in the geranyl pyrophosphate (GPP) C6-methyltransferase BezA example directory (examples/1.R.pdb = reactant state, 3.P.pdb = product state, with intermediate 2.*.pdb files for multi-step runs).
 Replace them with the two (or more) full-system PDBs for your own reaction.
+To run the commands below verbatim, first fetch the bundled example: git clone https://github.com/t-0hmura/pdb2reaction && cd pdb2reaction/examples.

 Minimal command